 Because customers are demanding more from glass—jumbo sizes, irregular shapes, etc.—glass fabricators are offering value-added products.
 Roberto Nori, general manager of Denver S.p.A. asks, “How can we eliminate tooling costs, handling costs and waste across these different machines?
 How can we achieve superior quality while also dealing with out-of-square, shaped patterns?”
 He says integrated, automatic machinery deals with the modern issues glass fabricators now face.

 Bethany Stough is managing editor of Glass Magazine.
 Write her at email@example.com.

-The opinions expressed here and in reader comments are those of the individual authors and do not necessarily reflect those of the National Glass Association, Glass Magazine editors, or other glassblog contributors.
+The opinions expressed here are those of the individual author and do not necessarily reflect those of the National Glass Association, other Glass Magazine editors, or other glassblog contributors.